Kenneth Gainwell Player Prop Bets for NFL Week 18 - Philadelphia vs. Dallas - NewsBreak

 Season Stats

-- This season Gainwell has rushed for 213 yards (13.3 per game) on 56 carries with four touchdowns.
+- This season Gainwell has racked up 56 carries for 213 yards (13.3 per game) and four touchdowns.

 - He has received 56 of his team's 517 carries this season (10.8%).